 - Assisting you with obtaining all necessary licenses

 - Obtaining an Employer Identification Number (EIN) from the IRS

 - If needed, file an S Corporation election with the federal government and State of New Jersey

 An S-Corp is not taxed while a C-Corp is taxed as a separate entity.
 Therefore, a C-Corp must report its profit and loss on a corporate tax return.
 In other words, a C-Corp pays taxes on its business profits.
 Once the tax is paid, then it can distribute the remaining profits to its shareholders.
 The shareholders, on the other hand, are taxed on their dividends so the profits are taxed twice.

 With S-Corporation, you can circumvent the double taxation.
 S-Corp doesn't pay income taxes by itself; instead, shareholders must include their corporation profit share on their tax returns.
 So, if a loss is incurred, shareholders can easily offset other income by deducting their corporate losses.
 However, an S-Corp must be filed with the IRS within 60 days of formation.

-For more information or corporation formation assistance, contact us today.
+For more information or corporation formation assistance, call us at 201-592-9190 or contact us online today.
 We can answer all your queries to your complete satisfaction and provide you with quality legal guidance for corporation formation.